 That aside, the star is chef Matt Annand, who once was the local wunderkind and now is an established pro who consistently turns out well-crafted, cutting-edge offerings.

-Pick your trend: sushi, tapas, braised pork belly or beef short ribs, duck confit, pizzas and pastas, stuffed sandwiches and burgers, even fish and chips and tuna-noodle casserole.
+Pick your trend: sushi, tapas, braised pork belly or beef short ribs, duck confit, pizzas and pastas, stuffed sandwiches and burgers, even fish and chips and a quirky tuna-noodle casserole.
 It’s all there.

 The menu holds no surprises, the service is pleasant, and the bar can be fun during events and on game days.
 It’s worth a trip to check out the building.

-A little farther north, the Grill and Bar at the Lodge at Brainerd Lakes (218-822-5634) maintains a pretty high level of food,
+A little farther north, Baxter’s Bar & Grill at Arrowwood Lodge at Brainerd Lakes (218-822-5634) has a diverse menu for locals as well as hotel guests.

 The south side of the loop is where you will find the massive Madden’s and Cragun’s resorts.
 If you like the golf-course scene (see Golfing the Brainerd Lakes), both the Madden’s Classic and Cragun’s Legacy courses have pretty nifty restaurants for daylight dining.

-Remodeled in 2010, the place is spotless and features a dynamite outdoor patio for balmy summer evenings.
+The place is spotless and features a dynamite outdoor patio for balmy summer evenings.
 The menu is diverse-casual, with Asian, Southwestern, Greek, Italian and north-woods (phew!) influences, and the staff is very well-trained.
 We loved the rosemary roast chicken.

 © Grand View Lodge